anshudutta/sre-cheat-sheet/README.md

 ```

 ### Benefits
-- Common incentives for Devs and ARE
+- Common incentives for Devs and SRE
 - Dev team can self manage risk
 - Unrealistic goals become unattractive

-If Servive < Error Budget
+If Service < Error Budget
  - Dev can push changes more frequently
  - SRE can proactively work on increasing reliability